alee6409/img_harmony_zy/README.md

 1. only support **coco-like** images/json file now.
 2. default reso is 608
-3. up to now, the default batch_size is 1, maybe bigger in the future.
-I haven`t gotton time to do this
+3. due to time limited, up to now, the default batch_size is 1, maybe bigger in the future.

 to be continued.